PaulSHahn2/emacssetup/GENERALENV.md

 When *VISUAL* is used, we create a new X window (actually, a *frame* in *emacs* parlance) via the *-c* option.
 Without this, *emacs* would try and find an existing X window and change the contents of that window/frame.
-I prefer to have a new window (er... frame) for everything I explicitly open and to leave my existing windows/frames alone.
+I prefer to have a new window (er... frame) for everything I explicitly open outside of *emacs* and to leave my existing windows/frames alone.

 Note that these commands and options are specific to recent versions of *emacs*.
 Older versions of *emacs* and *emacsclient* take different options.
 Very old versions of *emacs* don't have an *emacsclient*, or call it by a different name.

 ## Systemd integration